jlord/sheetsee.js/docs/basics.md

 ### CSS

-Sheetsee.js comes with a bare minimum stylesheet, `sss.csss`, which contains elements you'll want to style when using the feature they correspond to.
+Sheetsee.js comes with a bare minimum stylesheet, `sss.css`, which contains elements you'll want to style when using the feature they correspond to.